- A vaginal ring, inserted once a month, contains an antiretroviral to protect against HIV

 First in prevention specifically designed for women

-For example, some research has shown women in a largely patriarchal society often struggle to negotiate condom use with male partners who hold the power.
+For example, some research has shown women in a largely patriarchal society often struggle to negotiate condom use with male partners who hold the power in decision-making.

 Hits and misses with PrEP

-This is despite the health department’s ambitious plans to roll-out PrEP across the country as announced in February this year.
+This is despite the National Department of Health’s (NDoH) ambitious plans to rollout PrEP across the country as announced in early February this year.

-These targets included making PrEP available in every community health centre and clinic by the end of next month.
+These targets included making PrEP available in every community health centre and clinic in the country by the end of September this year.
 By the end of March, the department’s target was to have the HIV prevention pill available in at least one health facility in each sub-district.

-Admittedly, the department set its targets before the Covid-19 coronavirus pandemic hit South Africa.
+Admittedly, the department set its bold PrEP targets before Covid-19 hit South Africa.

-However, the department has been criticised for its Covid-19 response – particularly with the continued running of critical and life-saving health programmes and services, especially those related to HIV and TB.
+However, the department has been criticised for how it has handled the Covid-19 response – particularly with the continued running of critical and life-saving health programmes and services, especially those related to HIV and tuberculosis (TB).

-The health department confirmed that the PrEP roll-out has not happened as planned.
+As anticipated, the national department confirmed that the PrEP rollout has not happened as planned.

 However, Maja said that the number of people taking PrEP has increased over this period.
 In February, the department reported that 50 000 people had been started on PrEP over the last four years.
 Maja told Spotlight that this figure has increased to 70 000.

-“Covid-19 did affect PrEP during April and May when we experienced a dip in the uptake of PrEP.
+“Covid-19 did affect PrEP during the months of April and May when we experienced a dip in the uptake of PrEP.
 By June we saw the demand for PrEP increase to 128% of the average month’s uptake.
-Various strategies were also put in place to ensure that those on PrEP could remain on PrEP through decentralised pick-up points, multi-month prescriptions, social media, web-based and online support tools,” he said.
+Various strategies were also put in place to ensure that those on PrEP could remain on PrEP through decentralised pick-up points, multi-month prescriptions, social media, web-based and online support tools,” said Maja.

 When it comes to treatment as a prevention strategy, heterosexual women are also disadvantaged as data shows HIV-positive men are significantly less likely to be on ART than HIV-positive women.